-Dr. Taveras has worked with survivors of trauma since 2006 in a variety of settings, and has trained community members and mental health professionals in a range of mental health matters, including burnout, compassion fatigue, and vicarious traumatization; mindfulness and meditation strategies for stress reduction; microaggressions in the therapeutic relationship; parenting skills; and conflict resolution in the workplace.
-She has also conducted diagnostic interviews, planned treatment, and provided psychotherapy for individuals across all ages with developmental disabilities and learning differences.
-Dr. Taveras provides mental health evaluations for various immigration-related matters, and also provides psychoeducational evaluations for the diagnosis of learning differences (giftedness and disabilities) for individuals from all ages in both English and Spanish.
+Dr. Taveras has worked with survivors of trauma since 2006 in a variety of settings, and has trained community members and mental health professionals in a range of mental health matters, including psychological safety in the workplace; burnout, compassion fatigue, and vicarious traumatization; mindfulness and meditation strategies for stress reduction; microaggressions in the therapeutic relationship; and psychologically-sound parenting skills.
+She has also conducted diagnostic interviews, planned treatment, and provided psychotherapy for individuals across all ages with learning differences.
+Dr. Taveras provides psychological evaluations for various immigration-related matters, and also provides psychoeducational evaluations for the diagnosis of learning differences (giftedness and disabilities), psychiatric concerns, or personality challenges for individuals of all ages, in both English and Spanish.

 Bilingual Licensed Clinical Psychologist